php/php-windows-builder/README.md

 Then, you can build the PHP extension by using the `Invoke-PhpBuildExtension` command.
 - To build a php extension from a git repository, you can use the `ExtensionUrl` input.
 It supports a git repository URL as value.
 - To build a specific version of the extension, you can use the `ExtensionRef` input.
 It supports a git reference, e.g., a tag or a branch as value.
 - To build the extension for a specific PHP version, you can use the `PhpVersion` input.
-It supports values in major.minor format, e.g., 7.4, 8.0, etc.
+It supports values in the `major.minor` format, e.g., 7.4, 8.0, etc.
 - To build the extension for a 32-bit or a 64-bit PHP version, you can use the `Arch` input.
 It supports values `x64` and `x86`.
 - To build the extension for a thread-safe or non-thread-safe PHP version, you can use the `Ts` input.
 It supports values `ts` and `nts`.
 - To specify the libraries required for the extension, you can use the `Libraries` input.
 It supports a comma-separated list of library names.